What is a radionuclide cystogram?

 Once the RNC is complete, the images will be evaluated for quality.
 If the scan is adequate, your child will be free to leave and resume normal activity.

 After the test, your child may have pink urine or feel some discomfort the next two or three times when going to the bathroom.
-Call your doctor if your child has blood in the urine, pain, fever or is unable to urinate after eight hours.
+Call your doctor if your child has blood in the urine, pain, or fever, or is unable to urinate after eight hours.

 The nuclear medicine physician will provide a report to the doctor who ordered your child’s RNC.
 Your child’s doctor will then discuss the results with you.